nokia/helmi/docs/Catalog Format.md

 # Helmi Catalog Format

 By default, Helmi reads the service catalog from the folder `./catalog`.
 Each `.yml` or `.yaml` within this folder is parsed as a service definition.
+Helmi is also able to read a ZIP file with the same structure of the `catalog` folder, each contained YAML file is treated as a service definition.

 A service definition contains of three parts, separated by the `---` yaml document delimiter.
 The first part is parsed verbatim during startup and